therealPaulPlay/root-firmware/README.md

 ## Deploying to Raspberry Pi

 Prerequisites: Create user `observer`, set hostname to `ROOT-Observer.local`, install Go and ONNX Runtime on the Pi.
+Raspian OS Bookworm or higher is required.

 Deploy: